 Two donors can be joined whether or not they are members of the same household.

-If the donor has a household set up in the People app, adult members of their household will be shown as suggested profiles to link with.
+If the donor has a household set up in People, adult members of their household will be shown as suggested profiles to link with.

 If the selected donor is not a part of a household, you can search for the name of the donor you'd like to link to.
 If that person doesn’t exist in your Giving database, you'll have the option to add them.